gitrohitjain/flag-activity/README.md

 Once the position is identified, the timer based alert can be generated based on the position as well whether a person is in restricted area.

 Model used for this task : https://docs.ultralytics.com/tasks/pose/

+For other configurations, such as defining the restricted area or setting the time thresholds for flagging alert, can be done in config.yaml file.